Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 $$ u'(0) = 3 $$

-then the  neural network will try to minimize following expression:
+then the proposed algorithm will try to find a neural network minimizing the following expression:

 $$ argmin_{NN}((NN(x)' +2xNN(x) - 5)^2 + (NN(0)' - 3)^2) $$

 on equation's domain.
 So we approximate unknown function **u(x)** with a neural network (**NN(x)**).
+For inegral equations idea essentially is the same.
-As you might guess, this method tries to minimize square residuals for main equation and boundary conditions simultaneously at each epoch, so eventually NN-approximator becomes quite accurate at representing unknown function **u**.
+As you might guess this method tries to minimize sum of squares of residuals for main equation and boundary conditions simultaneously at each epoch, so eventually NN-approximator becomes quite accurate at representing unknown function **u**.

 In **SourceCode** you can take a look at code and find out how classes and methods are implemented.

-In **JupyterPresentations\NN_Solve_for_ODE_Presentation.ipynb** you may find various examples of NN's application for solving ordinary differential equations.
+In **JupyterPresentations\Solving_ODE_with_NN.ipynb** you can find various examples of NN's application for solving ordinary differential equations.
 Sometimes it does not converge.
 I cannot say now why it not always work, this question requires further investigation.

-In future im going to expand it on 2 and 3 dimensional cases and separate plot and report classes.
+In **JupyterPresentations\Solving_Integral_Equation_with_NN.ipynb** you can find various examples of NN's application for solving integral equations.

 This version is rather a prototype than a finished project.
+In future i hope to expand this program on 2 and 3 dimensional cases and an arbitrary system of equations.